SpineEventEngine/SpineEventEngine.github.io/docs/guides/start-new-project.md

 section for how to name things in the proto code.</p>

 While writing the protos, make sure to document **all** messages.
-It's time to unleash your technical writing skills and contribute to the project's ground-standing foundation.
+It's time to unleash your technical writing skills and lay the project's ground-standing foundation.
 Here you may want to introduce some domain-level validation logic.
 Check out the [Validation guide][validation-guide] for details.